 What to serve with salmon and broccoli pasta

-You don’t really need anything by way of side dishes.
-If you really want to add to the meal you could serve with slices of freshly toasted garlic bread and a simple salad made with chopped lettuce and sliced tomatoes, with a simple french dressing.
+You don't really need anything by way of side dishes.
+If you really want to add to the meal you could serve it with slices of freshly toasted garlic bread and a simple salad made with chopped lettuce and sliced tomatoes, with a simple French dressing.

 Is salmon good for you?

-When I was researching the history of the ingredients that go into this dish, I came across some interesting fact about dill.
+When I was researching the history of the ingredients that go into this dish, I came across some interesting facts about dill.

 - The entire plant can be eaten, the fronds (dried or fresh) are used to flavour fish or salad dishes, whereas the seeds are used in pickling and also in dal or lentil curries.

-- Dill is one of the ingredients in ‘gripe water’ that is given to babies who are suffering from colic and tummy ache.
+- Dill is one of the ingredients in 'gripe water' that is given to babies who are suffering from colic and tummy aches.

 - The word Dill derives from an old Norse or Scandinavian word ‘dilla’, meaning ‘to soothe’.